NiaOrg/NiaPy/README.md

 # Problems

-[click here](Problems.md) for the list of implemented test problems.
+[Click here](Problems.md) for the list of implemented test problems.

 # Usage